UW-Madison-CBML/CHTC_tutorials/tutorial_1/README.md

 6. You have now successfully created your own executable (`run_script.sh`), submit script (`submit_job.sub`), trained and saved your own model (`tutorial_1_model.pth`, `tutorial_1_model.pdf`)

-## OPTIONAL: Run inference on the full size image using trained model
+## OPTIONAL: See `tutorial_0` for an example of how to use your trained model to inference